MicrosoftDocs/learn/learn-pr/language/rust-get-started/includes/4-install-visual-studio-code.md

 Go to the [Visual Studio Code download page](http://code.visualstudio.com/download?azure-portal=true).

 The webpage displays logos for Windows, Linux, and Mac.
-Under the Linux logo, select either the .deb installer (for .deb-based package managers) or the .rpm installer (for .rpm-based package managers).
+Under the Linux logo, select either the .deb installer (for Debian or Ubuntu distributions) or the .rpm installer (for Red Hat, Fedora, or SUSE distributions).

 ### Step 2 - Start the installer